 Research For Life gives you several options for the disposition of the cremated remains; all of which are provided at no cost to you or your next of kin.
-You can select to have your ashes returned to your designated next of kin in a dignified urn, spreading your ashes at sea, or a no return option.
+You can select to have your ashes returned to your designated next of kin, spreading your ashes at sea, or a no return option.

 Research For Life will submit the information for the death certificate into the county vital records system.
 We then provide you with the forms you need (with instructions) to obtain death certificates from the county.
 The costs for death certificates vary from county to county but usually range from $20.00 to $30.00 per certified copy.

 With whole body donation, open casket viewing is not possible.
 However, it is very common for families to hold a memorial service with or without the cremated remains.
 Research For Life also holds an Annual Memorial service in Arizona and California during National Donor Month in April.

 The growing popularity of this option has had a dramatic effect on how funeral service providers view Whole Body Donation.
 Most funeral homes and morticians understand that it is the donors and their families who make the decision regarding the disposition of their body following death.
 The scientific and medical benefits to humankind cannot be ignored and most funeral homes will support this decision.

 Yes, many families choose to have a memorial service in honor of the donor, with or without cremated remains present.
 Burials, scatterings, and other ceremonies are also often performed by the donor’s loved ones once they are in possession of the cremated remains.

 Research For Life also holds an Annual Memorial Celebration in Arizona and Southern California.
 This gives donor families another opportunity to honor their loved ones.